Celts: Clothing

-During the later Iron Age the Gauls generally wore long-sleeved shirts or tunics and long trousers (called braccae by the Romans).
+During the later Iron Age, the Gauls generally wore long-sleeved shirts or tunics and long trousers (called braccae by the Romans).
 Clothes were made of wool or linen, with some silk being used by the rich.
 Cloaks were worn in the winter.
 Brooches and armlets were used, but the most famous item of jewellery was the torc, a neck collar of metal, sometimes gold.
-The horned Waterloo Helmet in the British Museum, which long set the standard for modern images of Celtic warriors, is in fact a unique survival, and may have been a piece for ceremonial rather than military wear.
+The horned Waterloo Helmet in the British Museum, which long set the standard for modern images of Celtic warriors, is in fact a unique survival; it may have been a piece for ceremonial rather than military wear.

 Trade and coinage

 Archaeological evidence suggests that the pre-Roman Celtic societies were linked to the network of overland trade routes that spanned Eurasia.
 Archaeologists have discovered large prehistoric trackways crossing bogs in Ireland and Germany.
 Due to their substantial nature, these are believed to have been created for wheeled transport as part of an extensive roadway system that facilitated trade.
 The territory held by the Celts contained tin, lead, iron, silver and gold.
 Celtic smiths and metalworkers created weapons and jewellery for international trade, particularly with the Romans.

 The myth that the Celtic monetary system consisted of wholly barter is a common one, but is in part false.
 The monetary system was complex and is still not understood (much like the late Roman coinages), and due to the absence of large numbers of coin items, it is assumed that "proto-money" was used.
 This included bronze items made from the early La Tène period and onwards, which were often in the shape of axeheads, rings, or bells.
 Due to the large number of these present in some burials, it is thought they had a relatively high monetary value, and could be used for "day to day" purchases.
 Low-value coinages of potin, a bronze alloy with high tin content, were minted in most Celtic areas of the continent and in South-East Britain prior to the Roman conquest of these lands.
 Higher-value coinages, suitable for use in trade, were minted in gold, silver, and high-quality bronze.
 Gold coinage was much more common than silver coinage, despite being worth substantially more, as while there were around 100 mines in Southern Britain and Central France, silver was more rarely mined.
 This was due partly to the relative sparsity of mines and the amount of effort needed for extraction compared to the profit gained.
 As the Roman civilisation grew in importance and expanded its trade with the Celtic world, silver and bronze coinage became more common.
 This coincided with a major increase in gold production in Celtic areas to meet the Roman demand, due to the high value Romans put on the metal.
 The large number of gold mines in France is thought to be a major reason why Caesar invaded.